-all Children’s and Adolescent Mental Health Services (CAMHS) across Southend, Essex and Thurrock are provided by NELFT NHS Foundation Trust under the title: Emotional wellbeing and mental health service (EWMHS).
+Children and young people's Mental Health Services across Southend, Essex and Thurrock are provided by NELFT NHS Foundation Trust under the title: Emotional wellbeing and mental health service (EWMHS).

 The service is for anybody aged between 0-18 living in the Southend, Essex and Thurrock areas and is free at the point of entry.
 The service is also for young people with special educational needs (SEN) up to the age of 25.